omerclskn/react-reversed-spider-solitaire/README.md

 ### Undo Rules
 - You can undo after success placement
 - You can undo after distribute new cards
-- You cannot undo in a row
+- You cannot undo in a row and after complete deck
 - Undo is triggered after you click a card so you cannot undo if any card selected.

 ### Hint Rules